adrybakov/wulfric/docs/source/user-guide/usage/kpoints.rst

     1.2071

 .. note::
-    Those coordinates are directly corresponds to the k-points from the previous subsection.
+    Those coordinates directly correspond to the k-points from the previous subsection.

     .. code-block:: python